Growing Sunflowers from Seed: A Complete Guide

 Do Coffee Grounds Help Sunflowers Grow Better?

-For best results, combine coffee grounds with other organic matter, such as compost or mulch, to create a balanced, nutrient-rich environment for your sunflowers.
+For the best results, mix coffee grounds with other organic matter like compost, mulch, or leaf mold.
+This helps create a more balanced, nutrient-rich environment where your sunflowers can really thrive.

 Does Epsom Salt Help Sunflowers Grow?

-If your soil is deficient in magnesium, using Epsom salt can help improve sunflower growth.
-To apply, mix 1-2 tablespoons of Epsom salt in a gallon of water and water your sunflowers every 2-4 weeks during the growing season.
+- Mix 1–2 tablespoons of Epsom salt into a gallon of water and use it to water your sunflowers every 2–4 weeks during the growing season.

-Or sprinkle a tablespoon of Epsom salt around the base of each plant and water thoroughly.
+- Or, sprinkle about a tablespoon of Epsom salt around the base of each plant and water it in well.

 Final Thoughts on Growing and Caring for Sunflowers